-CAUTION: When using a pressure relief valve, chemical tank or vessel MUST BE properly vented to atmosphere to avoid the possibility of over-pressurizing the tank if the pressure relief valve actuates.
+CAUTION: When using a pressure relief valve, the chemical tank MUST BE properly vented to atmosphere to avoid the possibility of over-pressurizing the tank if the pressure relief valve actuates.

 1.1.11 Pulsation dampeners may be required in your installation depending on a variety of factors.
 Consult with CheckPoint if you have any concerns about pulsation.